Skip to main content

 1. School.

-2. Student groups, including by gender, grade level, race/ethnicity (including further disaggregation of federal race and ethnicity categories in accordance with RCW 28A.300.042(1) and CEDARS Appendices Y and Z), low-income, English language learner, migrant, special education, Section 504, foster care, and homeless.
+2. Student groups, including by gender, grade level, race/ethnicity [including further disaggregation of federal race and ethnicity categories in accordance with RCW 28A.300.042(1) and CEDARS Appendices Y and Z], income level, multilingual learner, migrant, special education, Section 504, foster care, and homeless.

 3. Behavioral violation.